mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 exceeds the value of *max_sescmd_history*, pre-emptive pooling is disabled for the session.

+This feature should only be used when minimizing the backend connection count is a priority, even at the cost of query delay and throughput.

+#### Limitations in `idle_session_pool_time`

 There are several situations where pooling needs to be disabled (temporarily or permanently) to avoid interfering with session state.
-MaxScale only detects the most obvious cases, e.g. transactions.
-When using pre-emptive pooling, avoid commands such as "LOCK TABLES" and "GET LOCK", and don't create or use temporary tables or prepared statements.
+MaxScale only detects the most obvious cases, e.g. open transactions.

-This feature should only be used when minimizing the backend connection count is a priority, even at the cost of query delay and throughput.
+When using pre-emptive pooling, the connection state can only be considered stable for the duration of an open transaction.
+This means that the following should not be used:

+* Statements such as `LOCK TABLES` and `GET LOCK` or any other statement that introduce state into the connection.

+* Temporary tables, user variable or session variables.
+This includes `LAST_INSERT_ID()` which means the value returned by the connector must be used and it should not be referred to in SQL.

+* Stored procedures that cause session level side-effects.

+* Use of prepared statements causes the pooling to be disabled for the duration of the session.

 ## Server